Neil Graham PITCEATHLY - 06/12/2018

 DECISION OF THE BOARD

-- Neil Graham Pitceathly was sentenced to 18 years imprisonment on a large number of offences committed over many years against his then-wife.
+- Neil Graham Pitceathly was sentenced to 18 years imprisonment on a large number of offences committed over many years against [withheld].
 The offences included rape, unlawful sexual connection, stupefying and possession of intimate photographs.
 There were over 150 charges.
 He had a minimum non-parole period of seven years and nine months.
 He was sentenced on 21 August 2009.
 He has a final release date of 26 May 2027.

 - At the previous Parole Board hearing in 2017, the Board refused parole.
 Extensive reasons were then given.
 An application to review the decision, pursuant to section 67 of the Parole Act 2002, was made but was unsuccessful.
 Judicial review proceedings were filed and heard in the High Court.
 The application for review was refused.
 Mr Pitceathly appealed to the Court of Appeal.
 The appeal was allowed.
 The Court of Appeal set aside the Board’s decision of 2017 and invited the Board to reconsider Mr Pitceathly’s parole in view of their judgment.